COVID-19 pandemic in Samoa: 2020

-June 2020

-On 10 June, Prime Minister Malielegaoi announced the relaxation of lockdown restrictions on religious services, street vendors, weddings, and village matai councils.
-Street vendors will only be allowed to sell fruits, vegetables, cooked food and certain textiles while selling on footpaths will remain prohibited.
-Churches must practise two-meters social distancing but major events such as church conferences and national meetings remain prohibited.
+On 14 May, Prime Minister Malielegaoi ruled out the New Zealand Government's proposal for a "Pacific travel bubble" due to the unwillingness of Canberra and Wellington to test travelers and fears of a resurgence of the 2019 measles outbreak in Samoa.
+On 10 June, Malielegaoi announced the relaxation of lockdown restrictions on religious services, street vendors, weddings, and village matai councils.
+Street vendors were only allowed to sell fruits, vegetables, cooked food and certain textiles while selling on footpaths remained prohibited.
+Churches were to adhere to two-meters social distancing but major events such as church conferences and national meetings remained prohibited.
 The new State of Emergency rules also allowed weddings in hotels but limited the guest list to 50 people.
-Market activities, beach and river excursions are banned on Sunday.
-There remains a five-person limit on funerals, traditional title bestowals, birthdays, reunions, and opening ceremonies for building.
+Market activities, beach and river excursions were banned on Sunday.
+There remained a five-person limit on funerals, traditional title bestowals, birthdays, reunions, and opening ceremonies for building.

-November 2020

-Following the detection of three new cases in American Samoa resulting from sea travel, Samoan authorities have launched an investigation into whether the three infected individuals had disembarked from their container ship Fesco Askold which had docked in Apia's port over the weekend.
+Following the detection of three new cases in American Samoa resulting from sea travel in early November, Samoan authorities launched an investigation into whether the three infected individuals had disembarked from their container ship Fesco Askold which had docked in Apia's port over the weekend.
 On 18 November, Samoa confirmed its first potential case: a sailor who had returned from Auckland, New Zealand the previous week.
 The sailor had undergone managed isolation.
 He had tested positive the previous night but subsequently tested negative during a second test.
 He was cared for at an isolation ward in Tupua Tamasese Motootua Hospital.
 The sailor subsequently tested negative for COVID-19 during a third nasal swab test and remained under observation.
 He was part of a contingent of 27 Samoan sailors who had working with the Mediterranean Shipping Company in Europe.
 The sailors were part of a contingent of 247 passengers who had been repatriated to Samoa on a chartered Air New Zealand flight.
 On 24 November, Samoa extended its quarantine period from 14 to 21 days as a result of a spike in COVID-19 cases in California.
 On 27 November, Samoa reported its second case in managed isolation, a 70-year-old man who had traveled from Melbourne and Auckland to Apia on the same flight as the first suspected case.
 It is possible both cases were simply detection of viral fragments from non-contagious historical cases as neither case had symptoms and their close contacts tested negative.

-December 2020

 On 29 December, Samoa banned travellers from the United Kingdom and South Africa under a new amended travel advisory for repatriation flights.
-This in response to a discovery of variants of the coronavirus VOC 2020/12/01 and 501.V2 variant which appears to be more contagious than previous variants.
+This was in response to a discovery of variants of the coronavirus Alpha variant and Beta variant which appears to be more contagious than previous variants.

-February 2021

-A third positive PCR test was returned on 12 February 2021.

-March 2021

-On 24 March 2021, Dr Take Naseri, the Director-General of Health, confirmed that individuals 18 years old and over would receive the Oxford–AstraZeneca COVID-19 vaccine.
-However, those aged 85 years and over and with terminal illnesses would not be vaccinated.
-Samoa had received 79,000 AstraZeneca vaccine doses with the assistance of New Zealand.